Omer Yankelevich: Political career

 In 2019, Yankelevich was chosen by Benny Gantz to be a member of his Israel Resilience Party, which was part of the Blue and White political alliance for the April 2019 Israeli legislative election.
 She was placed #23 on the faction's list.
 Her appointment was seen as an attempt by Gantz to present the party's political orientation as centrist, rather than left, although her presence was not expected to pull in Haredi votes.

 With the Blue and White alliance gaining 35 seats in the election, Yankelevich became a Member of the Knesset.

 In the national unity government of the thirty-fifth government of Israel, Gantz appointed Yankelevich to serve as Minister of Diaspora Affairs, thus becoming the first-ever Haredi woman cabinet minister.
 She did not run for re-election in the 2021 elections.

 Yankelevich sponsored a Knesset bill to require consultation with Diaspora on matters regarding world Jewry.
 During the COVID-19 pandemic, she led a rule change in Israel's entry policy, to allow visits of families of new immigrants.

 Personal life

 Yankelevich is a Haredi Jew.
 She and her husband, Yaron, have five children, and reside in Beit Shemesh.
 She speaks Hebrew, English, Russian and basic Yiddish.

+She is involved in strategy consulting and public relations as well as counseling leaders in geopolitical matters.